 Detailed guidelines for preparing the application are part of the Fellow Application Checklist.

-March: NHCGNE Selection Committee reviews all completed applications submitted by the stated deadline then selects a panel of candidates.
-All applicants are advised of decisions as soon as possible.
+March: NHCGNE panel reviews applications received by the stated deadline from which the successful applicant will be chosen.
+All applicants are advised of decisions as soon as possible, typically by the first week in May

 Please first check our FAQ page.
 If you need further clarification or have additional questions, please contact the Coordinating Center at email@example.com